Can you imagine not having a Bible to read? Think about all you have learned from your Bible and how its message has transformed your life.

 Approximately 7000 languages are spoken in the world today.
-Only about 8% of those languages have the entire Bible.
+Less than 10% of those languages have the entire Bible.

-Many language groups have portions of the Bible, but translation has not yet started in nearly 1800 languages.
+Many language groups have portions of the Bible, but translation has not yet started in over 1600 languages.

 This means that almost 200 million people cannot read the Bible in their own language.